jboynyc/textnets/paper.md

 as networks of documents and words, which provides powerful possibilities for the visualization and analysis of texts.

-![Network of U.S. Senators and words used in their official statements following the acquittal vote in the Senate impeachment trial in February 2020\.
-[Source: @Boy2020]\label{fig:senate}](impeachment-statements.png)

 The package can operate on the bipartite network containing both document and word nodes. \autoref{fig:senate} shows an example of a visualization created by `textnets`.
 The underlying corpus is a collection of statements by